jimm/expensive/README.md

 - Export tax info
 - Export/display monthly and yearly spend individually and by category

+# To Do

+- **Fatal flaw**: if importing a check that does not yet have a transaction, the transaction that comes along later will never be linked to the check because the check table does not store the check number so we have no way of finding it.

 # Phoenix

 To start your Phoenix app: